nus-cs2103-AY2223S1/ip/docs/README.md

 ## Quick start
 1. Ensure that you have Java `11` installed on your computer.
 If not, please install it from [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html)
-2. Download the latest `duke.jar` file
+2. Download the latest `duke.jar`
 3. To start the app, double-click the file.
 GUI should look similar to image shown below. <br> ![Ui](Ui.png)
 4. Type your command in the text box and hit enter for John Doe to process your command!
 5. To find more details about the [features](#Features), refer below.
+6. Enjoy using John Doe to keep track of your tasks.

 ## Features